-Most couples understandably feel awkward asking for money from friends and family in this way.
-And guests feel embarrassed and often offended by the request.
-After all, you’re celebrating your love and marriage and asking directly for cold, hard cash can feel brutal.
+Most people understandably feel awkward asking for money from friends and family in this way.
+And friends and family can feel embarrassed and often offended by the request.
+After all, you’re celebrating a special life event and asking directly for cold, hard cash can feel brutal.

 On average, people prepared and able to gift money in this way will spend £50, while those who cannot afford to give this amount will avoid the embarrassment by ignoring the request altogether.
 Then a large proportion of people will choose an alternative present themselves.

-Although there’s a cost involved in using Patchwork as a honeymoon fund or cash gift list, couples who use our site collect more funds overall than those who ask for money direct from guests because everyone feels inspired and able to contribute something.
-Patchwork guests get to see what their money is going towards and can choose exactly which piece of the gift or experience to treat you to.
+Although there’s a cost involved in using Patchwork as a honeymoon fund or cash gift list, people who use our site collect more funds overall than those who ask for money direct, because everyone feels inspired and able to contribute something.
+Gift givers get to see what their money is going towards and can choose exactly which piece of the gift or experience to treat you to.
 They can also contribute whatever they can afford and transfer their funds easily and securely.
 Then they can leave their address so you can send them a proper thank you along with photos of you enjoying their gift.